Jane Rule: Career

 Although Rule had finished writing her first novel, Desert of the Heart, in 1961, it was not published until 1964, after 22 rejections from publishers.
 The book features two women who fall in love, and ends overall-positively for the two.
 It caused Rule to be inundated with letters from desperate women discovering their lesbianism, as well as fearful and chilly reviews surrounding the homosexual theme.
 It was, after all, published five years before the decriminalization of homosexuality in Canada.
 Therefore, Rule became the spokesperson of all issues surrounding homosexuality in Canada, and she later wrote "I became, for the media, the only lesbian in Canada.
 A role I gradually and very reluctantly accepted and used to educate people as I could."

 Rule wrote 11 more novels in the 70s and 80s, including her book Lesbian Images, a study of lesbian writers.
 Her other works during this time included fiction novels, essays, and short stories.
 In all of her work, she has become known for her eloquence in describing human relationships, both hetero and homosexual.
-Rule's wish was to be remembered as a Canadian writer, more-so than a lesbian or woman writer.
+Rule's wish was to be remembered as a Canadian writer, more than a lesbian or woman writer.

 Rule served on the executive of the Writers' Union of Canada.
 She was an outspoken advocate of both free speech and gay rights, included in the various controversies surrounding the gay magazine The Body Politic, which she wrote for regularly, along with The Ladder.
 She was also a prominent anti-censorship figure (specifically about the seizure of gay and lesbian books).

 In 1989, Rule donated a collection of her writings to the University of British Columbia.
 The collection was updated with more writings in 2016, and Helen Sonthoff's papers now also belong to the University of British Columbia.

 Rule was inducted into the Order of British Columbia in 1998, and into the Order of Canada in 2007, both award ceremonies taking place, at Rule's initiative, in her home community of Galiano Island.
 Rule remarked "I chose Canada over 50 years ago.
 So it is very nice to have Canada choose me", about receiving the latter honor.

 Rule received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle in 2002.

 Desert of the Heart was the inspiration for the now cult-classic lesbian 1985 film Desert Hearts, directed by Donna Deitch.

 Rule was also the subject of Lynne Fernie and Aerlyn Weissman's 1995 documentary film Fiction and Other Truths: A Film About Jane Rule.